Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Introduction

 \section{Introduction}

-Let $G = (V,E)$ be a graph and $v \in V$ its vertex.
-The set of neighbors of $v$ in $G$ is denoted by $N_G(v)$, we omit the subscript if the graph is clear from the context.
-An adjacency matrix $A_G$ of $G$ is $0$-$1$ matrix such that its rows and columns are indexed by vertices of $G$ and $A[u,v] = 1$ if and only if $u$ and $v$ are connected by an edge.
-Now, we define a functionality and symmetric difference of a graph -- two principle notions of this papers -- as introduced by Alecu et al.~\cite{functionality}, and implicitly also Atminas et al.~\cite{implicit_representation}.
+Let $G = (V,E)$ be a graph and $v \in V$ be a vertex.
+An adjacency matrix $A_G$ of~$G$ is a $0$-$1$ matrix such that its rows and columns are indexed by vertices of~$G$ and $A[u,v] = 1$ if and only if $u$ and $v$ are connected by an edge.
+Now, we define the functionality and symmetric difference of a graph -- two principal notions of this paper -- as introduced by Alecu et al.~\cite{functionality}, and implicitly also by Atminas et al.~\cite{implicit_representation}.